dennis84/translator/roadmap.md

 ----

 # Milestone: 1.0
+- (!)
+Anonymous edit translations
+- (!)
+Database connections for prod, dev and test
 - (%) Update entries with filter if adding or changing a translation
 - (%) Import results status
 - (!)
 Github sync schema